Mstfmrt1/STM32F407-Bootloader-Project/README.md

 STM32F407 BOOTLOADER PROJECT

-Upload APP functions will be uploaded , other states correcytly work.
+Upload New APP functions will be uploaded , other states correcytly work.